nicobao/agora-decentralized/README.md

 - This would allow users to seamlessly manage multiple personas without impacting UX.
 - If a nullifier is doxxed, either Agora or RariMe can detect this and request the generation or generate a new nullifier linked to a new account behind the scenes.

-Option 3: simplest approach, atproto first:
+### Option 3: simplest approach, atproto first:
 - Associate zk proofs with an existing Atproto account.
 Users would log in with atproto via email and by entering their handle (classic, that's their primary identifier), and then verify their identity, binding the proof to their `did:plc`.
+- does not require forking atproto PDS at all

 ## Nostr Support